MGr-Sektetor/K3s-cluster/ansible/README.md

 *k3s_token.yml performs the following tasks:*

 This repository contains a vault-encrypted file called k3s_token.yml.
 The file stores the K3s token used to join new nodes to the K3s cluster.
 The Ansible Vault provides encryption to securely store sensitive information.

+To decrypt it use ansible-vault decrypt k3s_token.yml --vault-password-file <vault_password_file>